inputstudio/portainer-stack-template/README.md

       - stack.env # This file contains all the environment variables set in the stack editor
 ```

-5. Add a stack on Portainer.
+6. Add a stack on Portainer.
 Learn how to do it [here](https://docs.portainer.io/user/docker/stacks/add).
-6. Enable the webhook on the stack.
+7. Enable the webhook on the stack.
 Learn how to do it [here](https://docs.portainer.io/user/docker/stacks/webhooks).
-7. Add the webhook URL to your GitHub repo secrets as `PORTAINER_STACK_WEBHOOK`.
+8. Add the webhook URL to your GitHub repo secrets as `PORTAINER_STACK_WEBHOOK`.
-8. Enjoy!

-A Docker image build will be triggered every time you push to the `main` branch.
-The image will be tagged with the commit hash and pushed to `ghcr.io` (you can change that).
-The stack will be updated automatically via webhook.
+9. Done 🎉